 I love classic movies, in fact I own more movies from before 1970 then after.
-Actresses like made the 1930s one of the greatest decades in Cinema for screwball comedies.
-There are so many popular screwball comedies everyone knows about, here are a few that are less known.
+Actresses like Jean Arthur and Irene Dunne made the 1930s one of the greatest decades in Cinema for screwball comedies.
+Here are some of my favorite lesser known screwball comedies.

 - The Rage of Paris (1938) this is a FAVORITE of mine, French actress Danielle Darrieux as Nicole and the dreamy Douglas Fairbanks Jr as Jim.
 This screwball comedy is conveniently in public domain and can be easily viewed on YouTube.
-An out of work French model has been evicted from her New York apartment, but with the help of her older neighbor and a head waiter at a swanky hotel she is on her way to finding a wealthy husband.
+An out of work French model has been evicted from her New York apartment.
+With the help of her older neighbor and Mike the head waiter at a swanky hotel she is on her way to finding a wealthy husband.

-- Easy Living (1937) this is not my favorite Jean Arthur movie but it is great fun, she plays opposite Ray Milland in this Screwball Comedy.
-When a mink coat falls from a 5th avenue window and lands on Jean Arthurs new hat she gets thrown into the world of a very important man.
+- Easy Living (1937) this is not my favorite Jean Arthur movie but it is great fun, she plays opposite Ray Milland.
+When a mink coat falls from a 5th avenue window and lands on Jean Arthurs new hat a misunderstanding turns her life upside down.

-- The Awful Truth (1937) this movie includes the AMAZING Mr. Cary Grant, this screwball comedy follows Cary and Irene as their characters go through a divorce.
-Sharing custody of a dog keeps them connected, neither really want the divorce, but pride keeps them from speaking up.
+- The Awful Truth (1937) this movie includes the AMAZING Mr. Cary Grant, this movie follows Cary and Irene as their characters go through a divorce.
+Sharing custody of a dog keeps them connected.
+Neither really want the divorce, but pride keeps them from speaking up.
 One of the best moments in this film is Irene Dunne singing “Gone with the Wind”

 - Good Girls Go to Paris (1939) Joan Blondell and Melvyn Douglas star in this film as a waitress seeking a wealthy beau and a English professor who tries to teach her morals using Aesop’s Fables.
 When she ends up crashing his wedding party as an unexpected bridesmaid things get all mixed up.